gamerguy27072/report-writer-agent/README.md

-# AI Report/Essay Writter Agent
+# AI Report/Essay Writer Agent

 An advanced AI agent built with **LangGraph** designed to automate the process of researching, outlining, and drafting essays based on a given prompt.